vitalets/playwright-bdd/docs/guides/migration-v7.md

 > `require` and `import` options are still allowed in BDD configuration, but under the hood they are converted into `steps` and will be deprecated in the future.

-#### Features location
+### New `features` option
-BDD config option `paths` is replaced with `features`.
-It is a glob pattern for searching feature files, defined as a string or array of strings.
-Important change to previous behavior - it has **no default location** as [in Cucumber](https://github.com/cucumber/cucumber-js/blob/main/docs/configuration.md#finding-your-features).
-If your config relies on default location, please set features path explicitly.
+It's also recommended to use new `features` option instead of `paths`.
+The behavior of `features` is the same except there is **no default location** for feature files, unlike [in Cucumber](https://github.com/cucumber/cucumber-js/blob/main/docs/configuration.md#finding-your-features).
+If your config relies on the default location, please set features path explicitly.

 Before:
 ```ts